In the Best of Families (miniseries): Plot

-In 1970 Louisville, Kentucky, Tom Leary takes his fiancée Susie Sharp Newsom home to meet his parents.
-Tom is a dental student while Susie is a spoiled Southern belle from a prominent North Carolinian family.
-Despite his mother's, Delores, disapproval, Tom and Susie get married in a lavish ceremony in Susie's hometown of Winston-Salem, North Carolina.
-Years go by, the couple now have two young sons, John and Jimmy, and live in Albuquerque, New Mexico, where Tom is trying to build up a dental practice.
-Their marriage is falling apart as Susie hates Albuquerque and is unaccustomed to living on a tight budget.
-Susie's growing frustrations leads her to punish John harshly when he misbehaves, including spanking him and drenching him in cold water; flashbacks show Susie's mother doing the same to her when she was young.
-As John's tantrums worsen, the couple take him to see a therapist who suggests he is acting out because of their constant fighting.
+In 1970, Tom Leary takes his fiancée Susie Sharp Newsom home to Louisville, Kentucky to meet his parents.
+Tom is a dental student while Susie is a spoiled Southern belle from a prominent North Carolina family.
+Despite the disapproval of his mother Delores, Tom and Susie get married in a lavish ceremony in her hometown of Winston-Salem.
+Years later, the couple live in Albuquerque, New Mexico, with their two young sons, John and Jimmy.
+Their marriage is deteriorating as Susie hates Albuquerque and is unaccustomed to living on a tight budget.
 Susie decides to leave Tom, taking her sons with her and moving back to her parents' home in Winston-Salem.
+Tom moves on with his new girlfriend named Kathy.

-Tom moves on with his new girlfriend Kathy.
-An embittered Susie refuses to let him see their children thus kicking off a custody battle.
-The divorce takes a toll on Susie's health and she consults her uncle Dr. Fred Klenner, a practitioner of quack medicine, who diagnoses her with multiple sclerosis.
-Susie is also reacquainted with Fritz, Dr. Klenner's son and her first cousin, a gun-obsessed survivalist who masquerades as a medical student and CIA agent.
-Claiming to have secret government intel, Fritz convinces Susie that Tom is involved in the mafia, and an increasingly paranoid Susie vows to keep Tom away from her children.
-At the same time, Susie and her sons begin taking large doses of vitamin pills and injections as prescribed by Fritz.
+An embittered Susie refuses to let Tom see their children, triggering a custody battle.
+The divorce takes a toll on Susie's health and she consults her uncle, Fred Klenner, a practitioner of quack medicine, who diagnoses her with multiple sclerosis.
+Susie is also reacquainted with her first cousin Fritz, a gun-obsessed survivalist who masquerades as a medical student and CIA agent.
+Claiming to have secret government intel, Fritz convinces Susie that Tom is involved in the mafia.
 Susie finds a confidant in Fritz and they begin an incestuous relationship.
-Their relationship is discovered by Susie's parents who are appalled, and as a result, Susie and her sons move in with Fritz.
-When Dr. Klenner dies from a heart attack, the authorities force Fritz to shut down his father's medical practice because it turns out Fritz had been lying about attending medical school.
-Meanwhile, a court rules that Susie must allow Tom access to their children, and an exasperated Susie blames Delores for all her woes.
+After her parents discover the relationship, Susie and her sons move in with Fritz.
+When Fred dies from a heart attack, the authorities force Fritz to shut down his father's medical practice.
+After the court rules that Susie must allow Tom access to their children, an exasperated Susie blames Delores for her problems.